 - • access thousands of educational videos that are captioned and described, including training for parents, teachers and interpreters.

-- • check out videos on DVD (with free return postage), or watch instantly on PC, Roku, tablets and smartphones. iOS users can download our free app from iTunes.
+- • watch instantly on PC, Roku, tablets and smartphones. iOS users can download our free app from iTunes.

 - • create Student Accounts to promote independent learning, with control over which videos students have access to.

 - • access hundreds of posts on education, accessibility and advocacy in our Learning Center.

 - • stay up-to-date on news and recently added videos by subscribing to our monthly newsletter.